NVIDIA/nim-deploy/cloud-service-providers/aws/workshops/rag-blueprint-eks/README.md

 This workshop will guide you through deploying the complete [NVIDIA Enterprise RAG Blueprint](https://build.nvidia.com/nvidia/build-an-enterprise-rag-pipeline) on Amazon Elastic Kubernetes Service (EKS).
 You'll leverage the power of NVIDIA Inference Microservices (NIMs) and NeMo Retriever to build a production-ready retrieval augmented generation system optimized for enterprise workloads.
 For more deployment details of this blueprint, see the [Github Repository](https://github.com/NVIDIA-AI-Blueprints/rag/tree/main)

-We will be deploying the [text-only](https://github.com/NVIDIA-AI-Blueprints/rag/blob/main/docs/text_only_ingest.md) ingestion portion for this Blueprint

 This workshop is ideal for developers, data scientists, and architects interested in: